Cvico/Geant4_project/README.md

 ``python experiment/exercise 1``

 ## Run CMS-replica simulation
-In main.cc change the useDetector variable and set it to 2 **RECOMMENDED**: Allow multithreading by setting the useMultithread variable to ``true``.
-Also be careful with the number of cores you use. **By default, multithreading is off**.
+* In main.cc change the useDetector variable and set it to 2
+* **RECOMMENDED**: Allow multithreading by setting the useMultithread variable to ``true``.
+Be careful with the number of cores you use. **By default, multithreading is off**.
 Now just run the exercise like:

 ``sh scripts/runSim.sh 1``